About Orlando Andrews, MSLC, CARC, CPRS

 Founder & CEO, Recovery Matters™

-If you're a treatment center wanting to extend care beyond 30, 60, or 90 days or Medication Assisted Treatment provider or nonprofit program wondering how your will weather the changes coming with the Big Beautiful Bill — this opportunity is for you.
+If you’re a treatment center looking to extend care beyond 30, 60, or 90 days—or a MAT provider or nonprofit program navigating the structural shifts ahead under the Big Beautiful Bill—this work is designed for you.

 I am a person in long-term recovery.